 Under the Plan, the deferred amounts granted to our participating NEOs are credited to a participant's account as and when a deferred bonus is earned based on the fair market value of a share of our common stock as of January 1, 2013.
 Uncredited deferred equity units are forfeited upon an NEO's termination of employment.
 Under the Plan, our participating NEOs' Profits Interests vest over time as equivalent amounts of their annual free cash flow bonuses are deferred under the Plan.
 Unvested Profits Interests are forfeited on any termination of employment.
 As of September 30, 2019, 6,517,563.99 and 2,607,025.60 deferred equity units had been granted to Mr. Cooper and Mr. Lousada, respectively.
-As of September 30, 2019, all of Mr. Cooper's deferred equity units, including special deferred equity units, had vested, and Mr. Lousada had vested in 1,169,930.68 of his deferred equity units.
+As of September 30, 2019, all of Mr. Cooper's deferred equity units, including special deferred equity units.
 Also, each of Messrs.
 Cooper and Lousada had vested in an equal number of the Profits Interests held by him (or in Mr. Cooper's case, held in trust by him).
-In December 2018, 2,173,125.20 of Mr. Cooper's deferred equity units, including special decased to be outstanding.
+In December 2018, 2,173,125.20 of Mr. Cooper's deferred equity units, including special deferred equity units, settled and ceased to be outstanding.
 Deferred equity units described herein reflect an adjustment the Company made during fiscal year 2019 to account for a change to the number of shares of our common stock outstanding.